Elect the Dead: Production

-Marketing
+Marketing and touring

 The initial single from the album was a two-track promo including "Empty Walls" and "The Unthinking Majority", released on September 10, 2007.
 Tankian immediately appeared on MTV's "You Rock the Deuce" program.
 Meanwhile, a music video of "Feed Us" was released in Sweden and on UK MTV.

-The album was released October 22, 2007 and opened at number 4 with 66,000 US units sold according to the Billboard 200 trade listing.
+The album was released on October 22, 2007, and opened at number 4 with 66,000 US units sold according to the Billboard 200 trade listing.

 By September 2010, the album had sold 319,000 copies total.

 Music videos of the album's songs were each filmed by discrete directors.
 Tankian revealed: "I asked each of the directors for their visual interpretation of my work.
 They were asked not to write treatments and that they could make whatever they liked.
 The results have been overwhelmingly amazing".

-Initially some videos were released as limited edition premiums.
-All videos (with exception of Money) were later freely offered on Tankian's website and his YouTube channel.
-Some of these "official videos" were alternate versions released one version at a time, suggesting incrementally evolving narrative.
+Initially, some videos were released as limited edition premiums.
+All videos (with exception of "Money") were later freely offered on Tankian's website and his YouTube channel.
+Some of these "official videos" were alternate versions released one version at a time, suggesting an incrementally evolving narrative.

-Collectible versions of the album include an instrumental disc offered by Serjical Strike/Reprise Records, and the "final master" from Reprise intended for specific journalists and reviewers.
+Collectible versions of the album include an instrumental disc offered by Reprise and Serjical Strike Records, and the "final master" from Reprise intended for specific journalists and reviewers.
 That embargoed disc was labeled "Smart Talk" [a coded reference to the artist's own name].

 Previously an undated, un-mastered 'Smart Talk' promo featured these same 'final versions' of the songs, but the sequence of tracks ten and eleven was juxtaposed.